kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 and worked on a wrap-up blogpost with my co-organizer partner in crime from ICLR (smile).
 I burst out laughing because we sort of stumbled upon an idea that we are now *dying* to try, and played around with it last night.
 It will be executed!!
 She's so creative that even though it was a long day, we sometimes get into fun mischief that makes the meeting time incredibly fun!
-- I was also invited to three events already in the city I'm moving to (including at one place / institution I've wanted to attend forever), received awesome swag (!!)
+- I was also invited to four (and counting!) events already in the city I'm moving to (including at one place / institution I've wanted to attend forever), received awesome swag (!!)
 (I will make a post about this but there is a lot I can't talk about specifically), attended a book club, a few talks, and had a conversation with a company about my plans after graduation and what I was thinking of next (ha).
 Honestly, I haven't thought that much about it at all.
 My thoughts that day stopped at "I'll have oatmeal for breakfast".